 The transaction price is allocated to the separate performance obligations on a relative standalone selling price basis.
-The transaction price is allocated to the separate performance obligations on a relative standalone selling price basis.
 Stand-alone selling prices of software licenses are typically estimated using the residual approach.
 Stand-alone selling prices of services are typically estimated based on observable transactions when these services are sold on a standalone basis.